Package 'runner'

 ...

-other arguments passed to the function f.
+additional arguments passed to f.

 Details